lowellchow/dotfiles/README.md

 - Username and hostname in green.
 This is useful in case I am running multiple remote terminal sessions.
 - Path to the current working directory in blue.
-- Git branch and dirty status (denoted with an asterisk) in white if the current working directory is a Git repository.
+- Git branch and dirty status (denoted with an asterisk) if the current working directory is a Git repository.